nokia/SBOM-QA/README.md

 - All tools are open-source and vary in maturity.
 - Several tools (e.g., Syft + Grype) are best used together for full SBOM + CVE coverage.
 - Tools like CNSpec can **consume** SBOMs for compliance, not necessarily generate them.

+## SBOM Generation Tools

+- [Syft](https://github.com/anchore/syft) – The primary tool used for generating Software Bill of Materials (SBOM).
+- [ammend/syft](https://github.com/ammend/syft) – A fork of Syft that, in theory, generates SPDX JSON output compliant with the [OpenChain Telco SBOM Guide](https://openchainproject.org/news/2025/05/22/case-study-bytedance-telco).
+This may be useful for telecom sector compliance requirements.